UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/03-working-with-data.md

 > {: .solution}
 {: .challenge}

-## Inspecting a larger dataset
+## Importing a second dataset

 Our sample dataset is small enough that we can see trends directly.
 It's important to get comfortable using larger datasets so that you learn to trust your tools and your ability to evaluate a dataset.
+This exercise will give us a second, more realistic project to work with.

 * Download
 [this dataset](https://drive.google.com/file/d/1NuD49fcXdzpvLRfDDa23nq6y9lb7t8KY/view?usp=sharing),